 We conclude this paper with a short note on risks in relation to LLMs.
 We think the current debate on the potential for apocalyptic risks incurred by LLMs is poorly nuanced and greatly exaggerated, leading to amplified and unnecessary polarization.
 We think a more realistic risk is the concentration of power and capital that will inevitably occur when only a small set of companies have the resources and abilities to develop, serve and distribute LLMs.
 Open and nationally driven LLM initiatives are vital counterparts to such developments.
 Another realistic risk is inflated expectations that may occur when models are not publicly accessible for validation, modification, and further development.
 Open development will serve to counteract this risk.

-Our position is thus that open initiatives to develop LLMs for smaller languages are important and should be supported rather than hindered by regulation, and that collaborative initiatives such as EleutherAI has an important role to play.
+Our position is thus that open initiatives to develop LLMs for smaller languages are important and should be supported rather than hindered by regulation, funding sources, and infrastructure access programs.